Daskott/kronus/ReadMe.md

 Available Commands:
 	help    Help about any command
-	probe   Ask kronus to check on you in a couple minutes ping    Health check for the serve
+	probe   Ask kronus to check on you in a couple minutes ping    Health check for the server

 Use "[command] --help" for more information about a command.
 ```